clicon/clixon-docs/xml.rst

           err;

 where both ``xy`` and ``xi`` are YANG bound trees.
-It is possible to specify where the new child is insrteed (last in the example), but this only applies if ``ordered-by user`` is specified in YANG.
+It is possible to specify where the new child is inserted (last in the example), but this only applies if ``ordered-by user`` is specified in YANG.
 Otherwise, the system will order the insertion of the subtree automatically.

 Removing
 --------

-There are several ways to remove subtrees, essentially grouped into whether you want to permanently a delete it, or if you want to prune and graft subtrees.
+A subtree can be permanently removed, or just pruned in order to insert it somewhere else. and graft subtrees.

 Permanently deleting a (sub)tree ``x`` and remove or from its parent is done as follows::